Brexit: Trade, customs and VAT FAQ

 - Understand your obligations under the Irish (EU) customs authorities - contact the Irish Revenue Commissioners with any Brexit related queries by emailing email@example.com.

-Declarations are made online to the Irish Revenue Commissioners through the Revenue AEP System.
+Export declarations are made online to the Irish Revenue Commissioners through the Revenue AEP System.
+Import declarations for all imports from outside of the EU (this will only apply to GB from 1 January 2021) should be made on the Revenue AIS system.
+However, Revenue are permitting the continued use of the AEP system for imports until March 2021.
 The accuracy of the data and document is hugely important- incorrect data and declarations will cause delays and increase costs for your business.

 The Common Transit procedure is a useful simplification tool which can be used for goods moving from one member state to another through a third country (e.g. the UK).
 The UK has negotiated its membership of the Common Transit Convention post Brexit.
 This is a procedure that can be availed of if no deal on customs is agreed.

 Availing of the procedure means that companies may only need to provide one customs declaration instead of four.
 A comprehensive guarantee (see below explanation) is required for companies to avail of the procedure.